Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 are looking for may involve a lot of scrolling.
 But don’t despair - simply type a filter expression and the table will show only those rows whose names match the filter.
 Same for the charts.
 This works not only for **requests**, but also for **transactions**, **actions**, **custom timers**, and **agents**.

-For advanced filter expressions, you can specify more than one filter substring in the filter input field, separated by space.
-A table row (and its corresponding chart) remains visible only if the name matches all specified substrings (AND).
+For advanced filter expressions, you can specify more than one filter substring in the filter input field, separated by a space.
+A table row (and its corresponding chart) remains visible only if the name matches all specified substrings (AND operation).
 Note that case *does* matter.
 When prefixing a substring with the ‘-’ character, the name must not contain the substring to remain visible.
 The filter syntax allows OR-ed filter expressions as well.
 Just use the ‘\|’ character to start a new alternative.

 {{< image src="releasenotes/4.6.0/report_filters.png" >}}